JohannesSchorr/M-N-Kappa/_sources/theory/materials.rst.txt

 .. figure:: ../images/material_concrete_nonlinear-dark.svg
    :class: only-dark

-   Non-linear stress-strain-relationship of concrete under compression acc. :cite:t:`EN1992-1-1`
+   Non-linear stress-strain-relationship of concrete under compression acc.
+EN 1992-1-1 [1]_

 The stresses according to the non-linear determination of stress-resultants and deformations are computed by formula :math:numref:`eq:theory.materials.concrete.compression.nonlinear` in the range